StateFromJakeFarm/sapiosexual/README.md

-# sapiosexual
+# Sapiosexual
+### survival of the fitted
+---
-Package for evolving neural network architectures for identification tasks.
+Evolving neural network architectures for identification tasks.